jonathanHuwP/CrystalGrowthTracker/README.md

 `python cgt\main.py -p <path to project file>`

+Videos documenting the [install](https://youtu.be/tjmPqGec1vs), unintall and operation of the package are available on YouTube

 ### Install with Pip

 The software can be installed using pip, if you are in Anaconda the installation will be in the current enviroment.
 To install open a command tool navigate to the project home directory and run the following commands.